cucumber/docs/content/installation/rust.md

 ```

+Create a directory called `tests/` in your project root and create a test module file of your choice.
+In this example we will name it `cucumber.rs`.
 Here's an example of how to implement those steps using our `tests/cucumber.rs` file:

 ```rust
 #[macro_use]